 - Does the art look good while displayed?

 - Does the display method fit into the surrounding environment?
 (Frames for galleries, plastic packaging for fairs, etc.)

 - Is the art safe and secure?
 (Is it going to fall off a wall?)

 If the way you choose to display your work answers yes to all four, then I wouldn’t stress too much about doing things the “right” way.
 So let’s get into the basics for displaying art on canvas and art on paper.

 I love working with canvases, because I can cut out the need for frames altogether.
-I choose 3/4″ profile or larger, paint the sides of the canvas, and hang the work on wall.
+Most of my art is on 3/4″ profile canvases or deeper.
+To display them, I always apply a final varnish, paint the sides of the canvas and hang the work on wall.
+Easy.
 (I use these canvases from Blick.)